Cross-cultural, intercultural and multicultural don’t mean the same thing.

 Although these terms are often used interchangeably, they do, in fact, have very different meanings.

-It is a passive description which simply acknowledges the existence of many different groups living within their own cultural frameworks without sacrificing their own cultural identities.
+It is a passive description that simply acknowledges the existence of many different groups living within their own cultural frameworks without sacrificing their own cultural identities.

 These groups of migrating Europeans certainly didn’t sacrifice their own cultural identities to ease assimilation into the indigenous groups of the countries they eventually colonised.
 Instead, they retained their own cultures and occupied their own space.

-Interculturalism on the other hand is a more ‘active’ description.
+'Intercultural', on the other hand, is a more ‘active’ description

 This term moves beyond the cultural segregation inherent in the descriptions of multiculturalism and instead expresses interaction, communication and relationships across cultures.